BNIA/vital_signs_old/README.md

 # VitalSigns
 Python Scripts to create Vital Signs Indicators

 This is just a repo.
-The current version sits on Google Drive.
+The current version sits on Google Drive within the VitalSigns folder.

-Not Uploaded:
+Not Uploaded (yet):
-- Web Assets Outline
-- Bnia VitalSigns_Wordpress Docs
-- 'Download ACS and Create Indicator' Scripts
+- 'Download and Create ACS Indicator' Scripts
 - convertVsSheetForWpUpload.ipynb
 - BCountyVitalSigns_and_autoCreateIndicatorGivenDsandFs.ipynb